 If you’re familiar with the Voke blog, you’ll know that we’ve started a new series called “Your Voice Matters.”
-It’s about using this christian video sharing app to use our voice and share faith.
+It’s about using Voke, a christian video sharing app, to use our voice and share faith.
 I first realized that my voice matters when I was in high school.
 When my friends asked what I did over the weekend, it was easy to enthusiastically reply, “church!” and talk about what went on in my youth group and what I believe.
 But just as we wrote in our last blog, somewhere down the line, I got busy.
 I became busier and busier, and my faith slowly became shallower and shallower.
 I went on to college, prioritized my grades, graduated, and started a career that helps me make a difference in the lives of others.
 Over time, talking to my friends about who Jesus is went way down my to-do list.

 Have I lost my voice?

 Have you ever looked at everything you’ve achieved in your life and asked, “is this it?”
 About two years ago, I knew I was making a difference at work but had this nagging feeling inside, a soft voice telling me that there was something missing.
 I was missing out on a chance to do something deeper in my faith.
 In fact, there’s a specific bible passage that helped me learn a lot about how God calls us to take steps of faith.
 A long time ago, a prophet named Elijah had a pretty interesting encounter with God.
 You would expect God to show up to him in something spectacular like a storm or an earthquake, but as the story goes,

 “the Lord passed by, and a great and strong wind tore into the mountains and broke the rocks in pieces before the Lord, but the Lord was not in the wind; and after the wind an earthquake, but the Lord was not in the earthquake; and after the earthquake a fire, but the Lord was not in the fire; and after the fire a still small voice.”
 (1 Kings 19: 11-12)